 The teacher has a wealth of information about your client because of his/her regular contact with the child and the informal norms in his/her head about age-expected behavior and adjustment.
 You will further your personal relationship with the teacher by acknowledging this fund of information.
-To obtain information about the child, whether in a formal staffing or in an informal conference with the teacher, you might have some specific, open-ended questions in mind, such as " How is the child's academic work?"
+To obtain information about the child, whether in a formal staffing or in an informal conference with the teacher, you might have some specific, open-ended questions in mind, such as "How is the child's academic work?"
 "How does he/she organize work, focus on it, and follow through on projects?"
 "Is his/her impulse control at expected age level?"
-"How does the child relate to authority?" " How does the child's strengths and areas of success and what the teacher likes about the child.
+"How does the child relate to authority?"
+"How does the child get along with peers?"
+Don't forget to ask about the child's strengths and areas of success and what the teacher likes about the child.